AgentDS Technical Report: Benchmarking the Future of Human-AI Collaboration in Domain-Specific Data Science: Introduction

-Existing benchmarks for AI agents, while valuable, often do not test whether agentic AI can effectively leverage domain insights outside tabular data \cite{jing2025dsbench,chan2025mlebench,Hu2024InfiAgentDABenchEA,Zhang2025DataSciBenchAL,huang-etal-2024-da,pricope2025hardml}.
-Some recent work has demonstrated that current agentic AI typically generates generic code and pipeline executions, often neglecting the domain-specific knowledge needed for complex real-world problems \cite{Li2024AutoKaggleAM,Luo2025AssistedDSBH, luo2025agentds}.
+Existing benchmarks for AI agents, while valuable, often do not test whether agentic AI can effectively leverage domain insights outside tabular data ~\citep{jing2025dsbench,chan2025mlebench,Hu2024InfiAgentDABenchEA,Zhang2025DataSciBenchAL,huang-etal-2024-da,pricope2025hardml}.
+Some recent work has demonstrated that current agentic AI typically generates generic code and pipeline executions, often neglecting the domain-specific knowledge needed for complex real-world problems ~\citep{Li2024AutoKaggleAM,Luo2025AssistedDSBH, luo2025agentds}.

 Understanding these differences is important for advancing both AI capabilities and human-AI collaboration.
-To address this gap, we present \textbf{AgentDS}, a benchmark comprising 17 challenges across 6 domains, each grounded in realistic industry problems and built on carefully designed synthetic datasets that reward domain-specific insight.
+To address this gap, we introduce \textbf{AgentDS}, a benchmark comprising 17 challenges across 6 domains, each grounded in realistic industry problems and built on carefully designed synthetic datasets that reward domain-specific insight.
 The challenges are constructed so that generic pipelines relying only on off-the-shelf algorithms perform poorly, while approaches that incorporate domain-informed feature engineering and data processing achieve substantially better results.
 To evaluate these dynamics in practice, we organized a 10-day competition involving 29 teams and 80 participants, enabling a systematic comparison between human–AI collaborative solutions and AI-only baselines.
+See the overview of AgentDS in Figure~\ref{fig:overview}.

 Our inaugural competition reveals three key findings: